ovh/docs/pages/web_cloud/email_and_collaborative_solutions/email_pro/how_to_configure_thunderbird/guide.en-gb.md

 ---
-title: 'Configuring an Email Pro address on Thunderbird for Windows'
+title: 'Email Pro - Configuring an email address on Thunderbird for Windows'
 excerpt: 'Find out how to configure your Email Pro address in Thunderbird for Windows'
-updated: 2021-08-26
+updated: 2024-10-09
 ---

 ## Objective